 Top Alternative Career Options after MBBS

-One of the most lucrative career alternatives after MBBS is to get into the hospital Administration.
+One of the most lucrative career alternatives after MBBS is to get into hospital Administration.
 The administrative jobs are the long-standing options for doctors, especially for the senior and elder doctors.
 It’s a fact that clinical experience makes doctors better administrators as they understand the health system inside out thus enhancing the hospital’s credibility.

 To overcome the challenge of a lack of business acumen, many doctors are opting for this alternative career and taking up business courses and pursuing an MBA (maybe MBA in healthcare management) in an attempt to position themselves for the role of a hospital administrator.